MagielBruntink/OhlohAnalytics/README.md

 A research project studying the code evolution of open source projects using the Ohloh data.

 Please get into contact before using the aggregated data or code provided by this repository.
+Replication details are provided on the [Wiki](https://github.com/MagielBruntink/OhlohAnalytics/wiki).

 Citing the repository could be done as follows:
 ```